12 April 1993 Srebrenica shelling

-On 12 April 1993, the Army of Republika Srpska (VRS) launched an artillery attack against the town of Srebrenica, in eastern Bosnia, which left 56 dead and 73 seriously wounded, among whom were 14 children dead in a school playground.
-The attack came following the suspension of cease-fire talks, hours before NATO would implement a no-fly zone according to an UN resolution.
-VRS officials had previously told UNHCR representatives that the VRS would shell the town within two days unless it surrendered.
+On 12 April 1993, the Army of Republika Srpska (VRS) launched an artillery attack against the town of Srebrenica.
+The attack left 56 dead (including 14 children killed on a school playground), and 73 seriously wounded.
+The attack followed the suspension of cease-fire talks, and only hours before NATO would implement a no-fly zone in accordance to an UN resolution.
+VRS officials had previously told UNHCR representatives that unless the town surrendered within two days, the VRS would shell it.

 Background

-Srebrenica was a Bosnian Muslim (Bosniak) enclave.
-It was in a vulnerable location, easily targeted by artillery.
-VRS overran the town in April 1992, and it was then recaptured by Muslim irregulars in May.
-It was a starting point of Muslim guerrilla activity against Serb settlements in the eastern part of Bosnia during the 1992–93 winter.
+Srebrenica was a Bosnian Muslim (Bosniak) enclave in a vulnerable location that was easily targeted by artillery.
+After VRS overran the town in April 1992, Muslim irregulars recaptured it in May.
+During the subsequent winter, the town was used as a starting point for Muslim guerrilla activity against Serb settlements in the eastern part of Bosnia.
 Muslim raids on Serb settlements enraged the VRS, inviting for revenge attacks.
 Bosnian Muslim forces attacked Kravica, a Serb village, in January 1993.
 The VRS responded with a counter-offensive, capturing Konjević Polje and Cerska, severing the Srebrenica–Žepa link and reducing the size of the Srebrenica enclave to 150 km2.
 Thousands of Muslim refugees, cleansed from surrounding settlements, had flocked to the town, sleeping in the open.
 The population swelled to 50–60,000.
 The VRS blockaded aid convoys from entering the town.
 There were reports of terror inflicted by both sides in the months following January.

-UNPROFOR commander Philippe Morillon had on 12 March 1993 promised the town residents that they were under UN protection and that he would 'never abandon' them.
+On 12 March, UNPROFOR commander Philippe Morillon had promised the town residents that they were under UN protection and that he would 'never abandon' them.
 This move angered his superiors, but made him a hero in Srebrenica.
 He had been held hostage by the Muslim citizens until he promised to bring security.
 The residents lived under siege conditions.
 Between March and April, 8–9,000 Bosnian Muslims were evacuated from the town by the UNHCR.
-The evacuations were opposed by the Bosnian Muslim government as they contributed to the "ethnic cleansing" of the territory.
+The Bosnian Muslim government opposed these evacuation, characterized them as contributing to the ethnic cleansing of the territory.

 At the beginning of April 1993, the Bosnian Serbs ordered through UNHCR the surrender of the Bosnian government within 48 hours.
 They required that the UN forces assist the VRS (headed by Ratko Mladić) by evacuating and disarming over 60,000 people in the enclave.